ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 We computed Adjusted_R2 which was obtained as 0.792 which means 79 % of the variation of target column expense can be well explained by one of the predictor variables.

 We then use the stats model to find a summary of the linear regression model and the following are found.
-Using Variance Inflation factor and stats model summary we removed those variable which were not significant or causing high multi collinearity.
+Using Variance Inflation factor and stats model summary we removed those variable which were not significant or causing high multi-colinearity.

 Final Output is presented below

 __1. Regression Summary

 ![1](https://user-images.githubusercontent.com/76644910/124777258-b4034d80-df5d-11eb-96f7-2237054c6eaf.JPG)